Buying property in Bali?

 Are zoning or building rules changing in Bali as of 2026?

-The single most important zoning change in Bali is the enforcement of the provincial RTRW spatial plan for 2023 to 2043, which defines where development can and cannot happen across the island.
+The single most important zoning change in force in Bali is the provincial RTRW spatial plan for 2023 to 2043 (Perda No. 2/2023), which sets stricter boundaries on where and how development can happen, particularly in protected zones, cultural areas, and green belts.

 Are foreign-buyer or mortgage rules changing in Bali as of 2026?